-The survey this time used the self-assessment questionnaire (SAQ) by the UN Global Compact Network Japan (GCNJ) in 2017.
-This questionnaire was chosen for the following 4 reasons.
+As in the 2018 survey, the 2020 Supplier CSR Questionnaire used the self-assessment questionnaire (hereinafter, “SAQ”) by the UN Global Compact Network Japan (hereinafter, GCNJ) in 2017.
+The questionnaire (hereinafter “GCNJ-SAQ”) was chosen for the following reasons.

 |9 themes||47 topics|

 |(6) Quality and safety||

 |(7) Information security||